Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 * Click "configure" next to the "Objects with isAnnotationOf relation".

 [SHOULD THERE BE A SCREENSHOT HERE OF THE BLOCK CONFIG PAGE?
 MIGHT NOT REALLY BE NECESSARY, PJM]

+**7. Upgrading from an earlier version of the Islandora Webform module.
+[MISSING]